See also herbal medicine.

 To treat the victim, replace restrictive or wet clothing with dry, loose garments or wraps.
 Always monitor for shock.
 Elevate the extremities and leave blisters intact.
 Once you're sure you can maintain warm surroundings and the frostbite won't refreeze, you can start "rapid re-warming" of any frozen limb.
 Submerge the body part in hot (but not scalding) and constantly circulating water, like a hot tub with the jets on.
 You can spreading Aloe Vera jel on the skin afterward, but do not massage or rub the body part.
 Apply a sterile dressing on any blisters and give analgesics (especially Ibuprofen) to reduce the pain and inflammation.
 When the skin softens, the thawing is complete.

 Evaporative cooling is the recommended treatment for heat exhaustion.
-To do this with a sponge bathe the skin, and then fanning the wet skin with a towel or other cloth.
-When the patient begins to shiver, stop for 2-5 minutes, then repeat the process.
+Get the patient out of the heat, then fan the wet skin with a towel or other cloth.
+When he begins to shiver, stop for 2-5 minutes, then repeat the process.
 Give sips of water but no caffeinated drinks or alcohol.

-Hyponatremia can set in when someone becomes cranky and stops eating due to the high heat, although they continue to drink water.
-This often happens on a hot day with a hiker who drinks a lot of water but skips meals.
+Hyponatremia generally happens on a hot day with a hiker who drinks a lot of water but skips meals.
 The extra fluid dilutes an already unnourished bloodstream.
 Eventually, the absence of electrolytes (sodium, potassium and calcium) can cause fainting and trigger a bad heart rhythm.
-Implore the patient to eat some healthy food immediately.
+Implore the patient to eat some healthy food if it's available and seek medical help.

 Altitude Sickness –Although the amount of oxygen in the air above 7,000 feet is the same as at sea level, the pressure is much less, so the circulatory system has to work harder to get the O2 through the alveoli in the lungs and into the bloodstream.
-Acclimating slowly to higher altitudes allows the body to develop more blood cells, which in turn increase the amount of oxygen received with each breath.
+Acclimating slowly to higher altitudes allows the body to develop more blood cells, which in turn increase the amount of oxygen delivered into the circulatory system with each breath.

-Sickness is more common with younger people than older.
+Altitude sickness is more common with younger people than older.
 Anyone with a history of hypertension or other pre-existing conditions is also more susceptible.
-An early symptom is feeling out of breath while resting and a pounding headache may develop.
+An early symptom is feeling out of breath while resting, or a pounding headache.

 When fluid starts filling the lungs, the condition is known as High Altitude Pulmonary Edema (HAPE).
 The victim spits up a pink frothy sputum and can only sleep sitting up.
 Edema (swelling) in other parts of the body may occur, and you may wake from a sound sleep feeling as if you're drowning from the inside out.